Rjv-RY/spring-web-app-todo/README.md

 # SpringBoot Web App

-This is a learning project where I explore Spring Boot by building a basic web application.
+This is a learning project (following in28minutes' course) where I explore Spring Boot by building a basic web application.

 🔧 Tech Stack